cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 The first step to learning is to find information.
 Lucklily, there is an abundance of it today.

-I am immensely grateful to all who invest their time and effort into sharing their knowledge with the world.
-Creating opportunities for others to learn and grow.
-The amount of information easily available thanks to the Internet and its contributors is staggering, and a treasure and privelege.
-Humanities collective wisdom, at the tip of our fingers.
+I am grateful to all those who invest their precious time into sharing their knowledge with the world.
+The amount of information easily available thanks to the Internet and its contributors is staggering.
+Humanity's collective wisdom at the tip of our fingers.

 My steady inflow of information stems primarily from articles, podcasts and books.

 ### Articles

 Newletters and blogs are awesome, because text is such a great medium for information.
 Easy to organize, store, search and retrieve.
-Here are brilliant minds to learn from:
+Here are some brilliant minds to learn from:

 - [Irrational Exuberance by Will Larson](https://lethain.com/newsletter/)
 - [The Pragmatic Engineer by Gergely Orosz](https://newsletter.pragmaticengineer.com/)